smtilson/emmetts_national_treasures/progress.md

 ##### Users

 What is the deal with my user class and the manager I have? what is the motiviation for having it?
+I think it is to have the username login credential be the email address.

+Wrote initial tests for user model.

 ### Frontend